williamsBlanco16/memory-game/README.md

 3. npm install or yarn install

-4. npm run start or yarn start
+4. npm start or yarn start